TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 # Refactor

+- proper textbox
+- maybe optional editform wrapper on all blazor components as a bool param??
 - individual elements need to be told when they are invalid because modelstate in view not handling it
 	- MOVE REFERERENCES to imports
 	- do the blazor components ever hit the mvc controller maybe they shouldnt if they do